 Molecular Risk Factors for Schizophrenia

 Modai S, Shomron N.

 We recently worked with Premier Medical Laboratory Services to bring their new NGS-based hereditary cancer screening test to market.
 The project scope included assay validation, LIMS and data plane integration, automated data processing, data analysis and interpretation, report template generation and clinical report sign off.

 Variantyx's Genomic Intelligence® is an automated end-to-end platform that simplifies NGS data analysis, interpretation and clinical reporting.
 All aspects of the NGS testing process are seamlessly integrated to deliver the highest level of operational efficiency coupled with superior diagnostic results.

-Once the variant(s) to be reported are selected and desired comments and follow-up recommendations are entered by your team, a single button click automatically generates a white-labeled clinical report customized with your institution’s branding and medicolegal language.
+Once the variant(s) to be reported are selected and desired comments and follow-up recommendations are entered, a single button click automatically generates a white-labeled clinical report customized with your institution’s branding and medicolegal language.